 So, don’t let your next phone call to the EstesGroup be “help me, I got hacked!”
-And let us help you run your business better with a strong password security strategy – before the bad guys teach you a lesson.
+And let our managed IT services company help you run your business better with a strong password security strategy – before the bad guys teach you a lesson.

 The good news is that the newer technology is greener than ever.
 Even the new networking hardware is energy aware.
 Check out D-Link’s page for lots of tips, not necessarily on their hardware.
 When it’s time for a hardware upgrade, think green!
 There’s good reference material on Vertatique.com for going green in the office.

 Here are some specific advantages of eco-friendly IT practices for devices that you might have in your office.

 Servers: The ‘iron’ itself runs all the time (except when it’s broken) and Windows servers default to a recommended power saving mode.
 The monitor turns off, drives spin down and CPU sockets/cores get disabled when not in use.
 The best way you can save money here is to make sure that the power settings are at Balanced (recommended).
 Beware, there are some exceptions.
 If your servers are virtual, then the power savings decisions actually fall on the hypervisor and NOT the VM.
 Actually, a green IT practice that is best way to save money on your servers (purchase, power and cooling) is to move them to the cloud!
 While enterprise data centers have their own challenges, a small business would do well to consider moving some operations to the cloud.